imannorouzi/toy-robot/README.md

 ## How to run

-  1. Open index.html or check it at `[https://imannorouzi.github.io/toy-robot/index.html] My Github Pages` and that's it!
+  1. Open index.html or check it at [My Toy Robot Github Page](https://imannorouzi.github.io/toy-robot/index.html) and that's it!

 ## How it works